Onelinerhub/onelinerhub/ffmpeg/how-to-record-video-from-screen.md

-# How to record video from screen
+# How to record video from screen in Ubuntu

 ### This command will start capturing, press `Ctrl+C` when finished: